Badmunda05/MeowBox/README.md

 async def upload_handler(message):
     if not message.reply_to_message or not message.reply_to_message.media:
-        await message.reply("Reply to a file!")
+        await message.reply("reply to a file!")
         return

     path = await message.reply_to_message.download()